Configuration and Discovery

 In this example, the aggregated data provided to the user by the Global Manager system will include only four devices: The two devices on each of the two stacks.

 Starting with SL1 version 12.2.1, you can configure a Global Manager system to use SSO as its authentication mechanism.
 ScienceLogic assumes that all of your SL1 systems have SSO set up properly.
 While this process currently requires you to perform some manual steps, in a future release most of this work will be automated.
+To configure your Global Manager system to use SSO as its authentication mechanism, you must perform the following steps:

 Preparing Your Stack